 - 6 to 9 years of age

-- Can tell time
+- Can tell time.

-- Can understand complicated directions
+- Can understand directions that have multiple steps.

-- Knows the day, month, and year
+- Knows the day, month, and year.

 - 9 to 12 years of age

-- Enjoys collecting things
+- Enjoys collecting things.

-- Can write stories
+- Can write stories.

-- Enjoys using the telephone, computer, and other electronic devices
+- Enjoys using the telephone, computer, and other electronic devices.